mikael-espinola/the_task/README.md

 <h2> How to Use </h2>

 Login: Start by logging into the system to access the main screen.
+** If you haven't an user registered just use the follow one: user/user to see how the system works.

 Main Screen: After logging in, you will be directed to the main screen, where you can perform the following actions: